matuteiglesias/journal/content/Dev/2025-05-05_Developed_Annotation_Schema_Proposals_and_Notion_I.md

 ## 📅 2025-05-05 — Session: Developed Annotation Schema Proposals and Notion Integration

 **🕒 02:10–03:25**
-**🏷️ Labels**: annotation, Notion, monetization, automation, cognitive modeling
+**🏷️ Labels**: Annotation, Notion, Monetization, Automation, Cognitive Modeling
 **📂 Project**: Dev
 **⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to develop proposals for enhanced annotation schemas and integrate these with Notion for improved [[productivity]] and monetization.
+The session aimed to develop proposals for enhanced annotation schemas and integrate these with Notion for improved productivity and monetization.

 ### Key Activities
 - **Brainstormed** a proposal for improving annotations using assistant logs as a blueprint.